hyunxiGit/UnityShader/README.md

 My version is a little bit different from place to place as these are my way of understanding the rendering.

+To use this package,
+create a Unity project in your local drive, clone the repository and overwrite the asset folder with the repository.

 Also, along the process of writiting these shader I write a Unity rendering cookbook.
 This cookbook provide a quick reference for solving a common problem like: how to create vertex light